 Books

-Cárcamo, Jennifer A. (in-progress/right to first review: UC Press).
+Cárcamo, Jennifer A. (under review by UC Press).
 Historias Prohibidas del Istmo: Central American Communists during the Rise of Twentieth Century Fascism, 1920-1940.

-Cárcamo, Jennifer A., Alexis N. Meza, and Ana Patricia Rodriguez (in-progress/right to first review: Oxford University Press).
-My Community, My History, My Praxis: Approaches to Salvadoran Diasporic Oral Histories (An Edited Volume).
+Cárcamo, Jennifer A., Alexis N. Meza, and Ana Patricia Rodriguez (under review by Oxford University Press).
+My Community, My History, My Praxis: Approaches to Oral History in the Salvadoran Diaspora (An Edited Volume).

 Peer-Reviewed Articles